wiewioraseb/ES6-webpack-starter/README.md

 A (very) simple starting point to use ES6 & beyond features in the browser today with Webpack and Babel.

 Out of the box includes features up to stage 0, tweak to your needs.
+Also supports SASS, just create your `*.scss` file and require it, or change the sample file provided.

 If you don't have webpack installed globally do so by running `npm install webpack -g`.